sphinx-gallery/sphinx-gallery/doc/advanced_configuration.rst

 .. code-block:: python

     sphinx_gallery_conf = {
-        # path to store the module using example template
+        # directory where function granular galleries are stored
-        'mod_example_dir'     : 'modules/generated',
+        'backreferences_dir'  : 'gen_modules/backreferences',

         # Your documented modules.
 In this case sphinx_gallery and numpy
         # in a tuple of strings.
         'doc_module'          : ('sphinx_gallery', 'numpy')}

-The path you specify in ``mod_example_dir`` will get populated with ReStructuredText files describing the examples thumbnails with links to them but only for the specific module.
-Keep in mind is relative to the `conf.py` file.
+The path you specify in ``backreferences_dir``, here we choose ``gen_modules/backreferences`` will get populated with ReStructuredText files which each contains a reduced version of the gallery specific to every function used across all the examples galleries and belonging to the modules listed in ``doc_module``.
+Keep in mind that the path set in ``backreferences_dir`` is relative to the ``conf.py`` file.

 Then within your sphinx documentation files you